Gyshie/linux/Documentation/crypto/descore-readme.rst

   - 48us per encryption (options:  2k tables, FIPS standard bit ordering)
   - 275us to set a new key (uses 1k of key tables)

-	this has the quickest encryption/decryption routines i've seen. since i was interested in fast des filters rather than crypt(3) and password cracking, i haven't really bothered yet to speed up the key setting routine. also, i have no interest in re-implementing all the other junk in the mit kerberos des library, so i've just provided my routines with little stub interfaces so they can be used as drop-in replacements with mit's code or any of the mit- compatible packages below. (note that the first two timings above are highly variable because of cache effects).
+	this has the quickest encryption/decryption routines I've seen. since I was interested in fast des filters rather than crypt(3) and password cracking, I haven't really bothered yet to speed up the key setting routine. also, I have no interest in re-implementing all the other junk in the mit kerberos des library, so I've just provided my routines with little stub interfaces so they can be used as drop-in replacements with mit's code or any of the mit- compatible packages below. (note that the first two timings above are highly variable because of cache effects).

-kerberos des replacement from australia (version 1.95):
+kerberos des replacement from Australia (version 1.95):

   - 53us per encryption (uses 2k of tables)
   - 96us to set a new key (uses 2.25k of key tables)

-	so despite the author's inclusion of some of the performance improvements i had suggested to him, this package's encryption/decryption is still slower on the sparc and 68000. more specifically, 19-40% slower on the 68020 and 11-35% slower on the sparc,  depending on the compiler;
+	so despite the author's inclusion of some of the performance improvements I had suggested to him, this package's encryption/decryption is still slower on the sparc and 68000. more specifically, 19-40% slower on the 68020 and 11-35% slower on the sparc,  depending on the compiler;